From Diary 4

 It is getting late, and we head bag.
 Lüderitz leis on the end of a blind road, and we have to pass Aus again.
 We might as well take advantages of the excellent campsite we already know.
 On the way back, we see large groups of ostriches, some springbok and gemsboks, and a few horses.

-Although the sun is decentring in the review mirror, the temperature is raising fast., while we drive inland.
+Although the sun is decentring in the review mirror, the temperature is raising fast, while we drive inland.
 We reaches the camp around eight, just after dark.
 The new tent is a blessing: Open the sipper, and it springs up to full size.
-Looking forward to see him get it back in the bag tomorrow.
+Looking forward to see him get it back in the bag, in the morning.

 7/12.
 Today, we head way down south to Rosh Pinah, a small mining city on the border to South Africa.
 We follow the B4 inland to catch the small D727.
 The area is magnificent - but also a bit dull.
 We are driving in the middle of an 150 kilometre wide plain with yellow grass as long as we can see, and surrounded by mountains all around.